-Lindsey has a hectic life as a single parent looking after two children who both have complex abilities and mental health issues.
-On top of this, she has to manage her own mental wellbeing and physical health conditions.
+Lindsey has a hectic life as a single parent looking after her daughter with complex needs.
+On top she has to manage her own mental wellbeing and physical health.

 Angela Evans her Bridge Worker was full of praise for Lindsey:

 “Lindsey was a pleasure to work with, she required support to point her in the right direction and the rest came naturally to her as her confidence grew.
 She is very motivated to help others and with gaining additional knowledge to enable her to educate people in a range of disabilities and the impact on their lives she will do well in her chosen career.”

 “The opportunities they have given me – I can’t thank them enough for all they have done and their help and support.
 I would highly recommend Bridge.”